 The strip of greenery in the heart of the city is where running meets iconic DC.
 The roads run from the Capitol Building, with Smithsonian museums and other attractions lining the paths all the way down to the open fields surrounding the Washington Monument.
 Wide walkways run down both sides of the Mall, offering a choice of paved or gravel paths.
 How far do you want to run today?
 A loop from the Capitol to the Washington Monument—under four miles—can easily be extended to the Lincoln Memorial or the Jefferson Monument.
 Thousands of runners jog these trails daily, and the fewer number of traffic lights make this ideal for fast, non-stop runs.
 Plug in the tunes and lace ‘em up tight to fly through your own DC montage!

-Rock Creek Park sprawls over 2,000 acres of land with over 32 miles of paved and dirt trails, offering the most diverse set of running routes to match your running needs.
-Rock Creek Trail, one of the most popular paths, offers just under ten miles of paved track running the length of the park.
+Rock Creek Park sprawls nearly 2,000 acres of land with over 32 miles of paved and dirt trails, offering the most diverse set of running routes to match your running needs.
+Rock Creek Park Trail, one of the most popular paths, offers just under 10 miles of paved track running the length of the park.
 Most days, you’ll need to watch for bikes and cars, but on the weekends, the course closes to traffic.
 It’s a runner’s dream.
 If you’re a little more outdoorsy, try the Western Ridge Trail, which offers about five miles of trail running through woods and along the river without too much elevation — just watch out for horses!
 Okay, okay, but if you’re a true nature buff, hit the Valley Trail, about 5.6 miles of dirt running through narrow, winding, and climbing paths.
 All those trails seem like a lot to handle?
 Use this map so you don’t get turned around.

 A fun run that takes you past the homes of ambassadors from all over the world, Embassy Row offers a different flavor of the city from the iconic monuments.
 Kick off at Dupont Circle and run up Massachusetts Ave.
 As you cover a gradual hill, you’ll run under flags from countries all over — see if you can name all (or any…) of them!
 At the top of the hill is the National Cathedral.
 There and back, the route is about 5.5 miles.

 If you’re looking to build your fast twitch muscles, try the stairs at Meridian Hill Park.
-The multitude of steps will get your muscles burning and heart pumping in no time, and the beautiful scenery might ease the pain a little.
+The multitude of steps will get your legs burning and heart pumping in no time, and the beautiful scenery might ease the pain a little.
 If you’re done with the steps, try the top section, where the flat and square-shaped surface makes for a convenient track.

 Hains Point is on East Potomac Park (a manmade island in DC) and has a four-mile running route.
-The downside The downside (or lack thereof): it’s completely flat.
+The downside (or lack thereof): it’s completely flat.
 The upside: there are no cars allowed there on weekends, which makes for a totally uninterrupted running route within the city.
 Say goodbye to stoplights and speeding cars that don’t slow down, and say hello to nothing but the open road.